 Hitler had invaded Poland in 1939 and war was sweeping Europe.
 America was bracing itself for when it would be asked to join the war.
 The escalating conflict offered comic book creators the perfect villain and need for a patriotic superhero.

-cap-11941 was a historic year for both the Captain America comic book and the United States of America.
+1941 was a historic year for both the Captain America comic book and the United States of America.
 By the time of the attack on Pearl Harbor in December of 1941, Captain America had become the publisher’s top selling title.
 The proverbial villain, Hitler, became real, and Captain America epitomized the American spirit which would be called upon to fight the evil axis of Germany, Japan, and Italy.

 As Stan Lee stated on the History Channel Documentary Comic Book Superheroes: Unmasked (2003), “We were fighting Hitler before our government.”
 The cover art of issue #1 depicted Captain America punching Hitler in the face, as the Nazi threat was beginning to creep into our collective conscience.

-Within the page of Captain America #1, Timely comics announced the creation of “The Sentinels of Liberty” fan club; eager young readers could join for just a dime, cap-2which entitled them to a membership card and a metal badge.
+Within the page of Captain America #1, Timely comics announced the creation of “The Sentinels of Liberty” fan club; eager young readers could join for just a dime, which entitled them to a membership card and a metal badge.
 The club proved so popular that its badge promotion had to be discontinued because of wartime metal rationing.

 Young collectors could either clip the entry form from the bottom of the comic page, or print your name and address on paper and mail to the listed address, while including 10 cents.
 Once your registration form was received, the folks at Timely Comics mailed you a postcard to acknowledge its receipt.
 At the time of the writing and according to the research of Ted Hake and the staff of MEARS, only one surviving example of the postcard is known.